openmainframeproject-internship/resources/README.md

 ### Mentorships for class credit

 Mentorships can also be done as a part of an acadmeic class, such as a self-study or capstone program.
-Mentees should have thier academic institution advisor or instructor contact the [Open Mainframe Project Mentorship Program Administrator](mailto:mentorship@openmainframeproject.org) to coordinate on requirements needed to complete this.
+Mentees should have their academic institution advisor or instructor contact the [Open Mainframe Project Mentorship Program Administrator](mailto:mentorship@openmainframeproject.org) to coordinate on requirements needed to complete this.

 ## Resources